 Carbon monoxide alarm sounded at Shohola home, Shohola PA

-A carbon monoxide alarm sounded at a home near 115 Woodtown Road in Shohola.
+According to the dispatch call, a carbon monoxide alarm sounded at a home near 115 Woodtown Road in Shohola.
 The homeowner reported that adding wood to the woodstove may have caused the alarm.
 No illness was reported.

 Audio|Heard on: Pike County and Lackawaxen Fire and EMS